Suunto Ambit3 Peak Review

 Altimeter and Barometer

 In addition to providing a current barometric pressure and altitude reading, this watch comes with adjustable profiles.
 You can choose an automatic, barometric, or altitude profile to view.
 The automatic profile switches from altitude to barometric depending on your movement.
 If you are hiking uphill or downhill, it automatically switches to the altitude profile.
 If you're on the flats, it turns to a barometric reading.
 You can't have both profiles up at the same time though.

 In addition to a profile that displays information in 15-minute increments, this model also shows graphs of the past 24 hours.
 These can be used to view basic trends in both altitude and barometric data and are easy to read.
 This watch also features a storm alert to help you determine if poor weather is moving in or out of your area.
 This is a great feature for those who plan on hiking or backpacking in the mountains.

 In addition to the GPS, you can navigate to a point of interest that you have logged manually or uploaded from the Movescount app.
 You can also use the FindBack feature that will help you navigate back to your original starting point.
 This is a great feature to have, especially if you need help retracing your steps.
 In addition to the compass, the watch also produces a digital map showing your route.
 It doesn't overlay onto a map though, so it shows a trend of where you've been and the direction you're heading.

-Like all GPS watches, this Editors' Choice winner features all of the basic timekeeping functions: a countdown timer, one alarm, a stopwatch, and interval timer.
-Like other GPS watches, it also has a time sync option with a GPS timekeeper.
-If you're looking for a watch option with more alarms, check out any of the models in the Casio line, including the PRW-6000Y and PAG240B-2, which feature five alarms.
+Like all GPS watches, this one features all of the basic timekeeping functions: a countdown timer, one alarm, a stopwatch, and interval timer.
+It also has a time sync option with a GPS timekeeper.
+If you're needing a watch with the ability to set more alarms, check out any of the models in the Casio line or the Coros Vertix.